ryan-cahill/microservices-demo/src/cartservice/README.md

 ## Creating Azure infrastructure

+If necessary, download and log in to the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) in a terminal.

 From the root of the project, navigate to the `terraform` directory and run the following commands to create the necessary infrastructure:

 ```sh